Wally Herger

 Walter William Herger Jr. (born May 20, 1945) is an American politician who served as the U.S. representative for California's 2nd congressional district from 1987 to 2013.
 A member of the Republican Party, his district was the state's largest congressional district by area.
 It covered almost all of interior Northern California including Chico, Redding and Red Bluff.
 On January 10, 2012, Herger announced he would not seek re-election in November.

 Early life, education, and early political career

 Herger was born in Yuba City, California.
 He is of Swiss descent; his paternal grandfather emigrated to the US from the canton of Uri in the late 19th century.
 He is also of German and Irish descent.
 Herger was raised on his family's 200 acre cattle ranch and plum farm in the northern California town of Rio Oso (between Yuba City and Sacramento).
 He worked in the family's oil and gas exploration business.

 He joined the Church of Jesus Christ of Latter-day Saints when he was about 20 years old.
 He graduated from American River College with an Associate of Arts.
 He also attended California State University, Sacramento for a year.
 His political career started in 1976, with his election to the East Nicolaus School Board.
-He also served northern California in the California State Assembly from 1980–86.
+He also served northern California in the California State Assembly from 1980 to 1986.